ZackMason/ActuallyAGameEngine/README.md

 # Why use AAGE?

 AAGE is designed to be modular, and easy to modify.
-AAGE provides easy to use abstractions for OpenGL.
+AAGE provides easy to use abstractions for OpenGL, Networking, and Scripting.

 # Template